 Tutorial Resources: There are several campus resources that provide additional assistance.

-Math Tutorial Site: Located in 053 McKinly Lab, this site provides free drop-in tutorial assistance for students enrolled in this course.
+Math Tutorial Site: This site provides free drop-in tutorial assistance for students enrolled in this course.
 It is staffed by qualified math and math education majors.
 Students are encouraged to use this resource to get assistance on mathematical questions.
 More information about the Math Tutorial Site can be found at the webpage: Tutorial Lab

 Academic Enrichment Center: Located at 148-150 South College Avenue, this site provides a number of different course resources for students.
 Please visit their web site for more information: http://ae.udel.edu/